cnherrera/cnherrera.github.io/DataOrganization.md

 {::options parse_block_html="true" /}
 <details><summary markdown="span">**Press for basic steps to use git**</summary>

-Git is a distributed version control system.
+**Git** is a distributed version control system.
 It works locally on your machine, allowing you to track changes, create branches, and merge code changes.

-GitHub is a web-based platform and hosting service for 'git' repositories.
+**GitHub** is a web-based platform and hosting service for `git` repositories.

 ## Git global setup